 “Our most important strengths as a college come from the excitement, engagement and achievement of our students,” offers Joseph Ugoretz, Ph.D., Macaulay’s Chief Academic Officer.
 “We’re proud to have this acknowledgment of the exceptional educational opportunities we make available to them.”

 Macaulay students have received offers and fellowships to top graduate and professional schools, including Yale, Harvard, Princeton, Columbia, Duke, Stanford, the University of California/Berkeley, CUNY and Oxford.
 They also have received awards and fellowships such as the Rhodes, Truman, Goldwater, Fulbright, Salk, Coro, Beinecke, National Science Foundation, and NYC Urban Fellowships.

 “As an outstanding public honors college, we know that the most talented students are the most eager to rise to challenges,” adds Dr. Ugoretz.
 “Macaulay students impress us every day with what they can dream and accomplish.”

 About Macaulay Honors College

 Macaulay Honors College at The City University of New York offers exceptional students a uniquely personalized education with access to the vast resources of the nation’s largest urban university and the largest city, New York City.
-Selected for their top high school records and leadership potential, Macaulay students receive a full tuition scholarship, a laptop and technology support, and an Opportunities Fund to pursue global learning, research and service opportunities.
+Selected for their top high school records and leadership potential, Macaulay students receive a full tuition scholarship, technology support, and an Opportunities Fund to pursue global learning, research and service opportunities.
 Macaulay students enroll in one of eightCUNY senior colleges: Baruch, Brooklyn,City, Hunter, John Jay, Lehman, and QueensColleges and theCollege of Staten Island.
 For more information, see macaulay.cuny.edu.